Zoë Ashe-Browne

 Zoë Ashe-Browne is a choreographer, movement director and dance artist from Dublin, Ireland.

 Zoë began choreographing for stage and screen in 2014.
-Her work is rooted in the principles of classical ballet and incorporates the contemporary practices of her diverse performance experience.
+Her work incorporates both the classical and contemporary practices of her diverse performance experience.
 Zoë has had her choreographic practice supported by The Arts Council of Ireland, Dance Limerick, Irish Modern Dance Theatre, Royal Museum of Fine Art Antwerp (KMSKA), Opera Ballet Vlaanderen (OBV), and Dance Ireland where she was the Associate Artist for 2021/2022.

-Her work for stage has been programmed for the National Ballet of Ireland, Edinburgh Fringe Festival, Valencia Dancing Forward 2022, Ghent Festival of Flanders 2021, CUBO Kortrijk Belgium, Oldenburgisches Staatstheater Gala, WhatNext Festival Limerick, and Dancer From the Dance: Festival of Irish Choreography in association with Irish Modern Dance Theatre.
+Her work for stage has been programmed for the National Ballet of Ireland, Edinburgh Fringe Festival, Valencia Dancing Forward 2022, Ghent Festival of Flanders, CUBO Kortrijk Belgium, WhatNext Festival Limerick, and Dancer From the Dance: Festival of Irish Choreography in association with Irish Modern Dance Theatre.

 In 2021 she became the first dance recipient of the Countess Markievicz Award from the Arts Council of Ireland and the Department of Tourism, Culture, Arts, Gaeltacht, Sport, and Media.
-Zoë has been the recipient of The Arts Council of Ireland Dance Bursary in 2014, 2018, 2020 and 2023.
-In Autumn 2023 she was commissioned by Opera Ballet Vlaanderen for a performance for the Royal Family of Belgium.
+Zoë is also a five time recipient of The Arts Council of Ireland Dance Bursary.

 "This may well be the stand-out show at this year’s Dance Base Fringe... there’s no doubt as to its exquisite excellence...
 Zoë Ashe-Browne's choreography is startling, full of angular, unexpected poses, hugely experimental and exciting informed by her classical ballet experience as a dancer but also studying under modernists like her mentor, Sidi Larbi Cherkaoui."